Male Breast Reduction

 How is Male Breast Reduction Performed?

-There are a number of ways that Dr. Joe can treat gynecomastia.
+There are a number of ways that Dr. Joe and Dr. Chopra can treat gynecomastia.
 For some patients, male breast tissue can be reduced non-surgically.
 This involves using climate-controlled fat reduction to improve the appearance of enlarged breasts.
 Depending on your unique situation, “freezing” off excess fat cells with CoolSculpting® treatment can be an effective way to treat gynecomastia with minimally invasive techniques.
 However, the results attained are not permanent and uncontrolled weight gain can revert the outcome of treatment.

 What is Recovery for Male Breast Reduction Like?